ironbar/mnist_universe/docs/08_causality.md

 > By looking only at babies with low birth weight, we are conditioning on that collider.
 This opens up a back-door path between Smoking and Mortality that goes Smoking → Birth Weight ← Birth Defect → Mortality.
 This path is noncausal because one of the arrows goes the wrong way.

+### 6. Paradoxes galore!

+This chapter is a collection of different paradoxes.
+It makes enphasys in the fact that data generation or selection process can cause correlations to appear:

+- Monty Hall problem
+- Simpson paradox
+- Berkson's paradox
+- Lord's paradox